Configure automated system maintenance with advanced cron scheduling and shell scripts

 Don't want to manage this yourself?

-We handle managed cloud infrastructure for businesses that depend on uptime.
-From initial setup to ongoing operations.
+We handle infrastructure for businesses that depend on uptime.
+Fully managed, with one fixed contact who knows your setup.